bougou/go-ipmi/README.md

 }
 ```

+## `goipmi` binary

+The goipmi is a binary tool which provides the same command usages like ipmitool.
+The goipmi calls go-impi library underlying.

+The purpose of creating goipmi tool was not intended to substitute ipmitool.
+It was not strictly crafted, and was just used to verify the correctness of go-ipmi library.

 ## Functions Comparison with ipmitool

 Each command defined in the IPMI specification is a pair of request/response messages.